Dead-Letter Queue

 • InMemorySequencedDeadLetterQueue - In-memory variant of the dead-letter queue.
 Useful for testing purposes, but as it does not persist dead letters, it is unsuited for production environments.

 • JpaSequencedDeadLetterQueue - JPA variant of the dead-letter queue.
-It constructs a dead_letter_entry table where it persists failed-events in.
-The JPA dead-letter queue is a suitable option for production environments by persisting the dead letters.
+It persists failed events in a dead_letter_entry table.
+The JPA dead-letter queue is a suitable option for production environments.

 • JdbcSequencedDeadLetterQueue - JDBC variant of the dead-letter queue.
-It constructs a dead_letter_entry table where it persists failed-events in.
-The JDBC dead-letter queue is a suitable option for production environments by persisting the dead letters.
+It persists failed events in a dead_letter_entry table.
+The JDBC dead-letter queue is a suitable option for production environments and allows customization of the SQL dialect via a DeadLetterStatementFactory.

 Idempotency

 Before configuring a SequencedDeadLetterQueue it is vital to validate whether your event handling functions are idempotent.
-As a processing group consists of several Event Handling Components (as explained in the intro of this chapter), some handlers may succeed in event handling while others will not.
-As a configured dead-letter queue does not stall event handling, a failure in one Event Handling Component does not cause a rollback for other event handlers.
-Furthermore, as the dead-letter support is on the processing group level, dead-letter processing will invoke all event handlers for that event within the processing group.
+As a processor consists of several Event Handling Components (as explained in the intro of this chapter), some handlers may succeed in event handling while others will not.
+A configured dead-letter queue does not stall event handling, so a failure in one Event Handling Component does not cause a rollback for other event handlers.
+Furthermore, when the failed event is retried later via dead-letter processing, only the Event Handling Component that originally failed is invoked again.
+However, all event handlers within that component that match the event are invoked.

 The principle of exactly once delivery is no longer guaranteed; at-least-once delivery is the reality to cope with.